 Asian Financial Sector

-The government plays a larger role in banking in many Asian emerging markets, especially China and India, than in the rest of the world.
+The government institutions play much bigger role in the banking sectors of many Asian emerging Asian markets (such as China and India) compared to the rest of the world.
 In China, for example, the five largest banks are government-controlled, and in India, state-owned banks account for about three-quarters of the system's assets.
-This also applies to non-bank financial institutions: in India, one of the world's largest life insurance companies, the Indian Life Insurance Corporation, is controlled by the Government of India.
+This also applies to non-bank financial institutions: in India, one of the world's largest life insurance companies, the Indian Life Insurance Corporation, is controlled by the country’s government.

 The following chart provides an overview of the financing and investment structure of Asian countries compared to advanced economies.
 The funding side shows the form of company funding (stocks, bonds, and bank loans).
 The investment side shows how much capital is provided by different types of investors: all major sources of asset management, including mutual funds, hedge funds and private equity; pension and insurance asset.
 The amounts are presented as a percentage of GDP.

 The figure shows underdevelopment of funding in countries of Asia compared to Hong Kong and Singapore.
 Due to such typical long term investors as insurance or pension sector are underdeveloped, the investment horizon is often short.
 Thus, some countries depend on foreign investment to finance their local funding needs more.